Instamrkt/slate/source/includes/_rest_calls.md

 ## Games - get upcoming open pools for game

 Get prediction pools for a specified upcoming game.
 Requesting user id is retrieved from a url.
 This id is used to determine whether a pool is open or running (and whether should be included).
-For a user who is not logged in all pools are sent as open.
+For a user who is not logged in (no user id specified) all pools are sent as open.

 ### URL
 `/r/games/upcoming/<game_uuid>/pools/open/<user_id>`